 Abortion is fast and painless.
 A clean break.
 An easy way out.
 No one will ever have to know of my pregnancy.

-Some women facing an unplanned pregnancy and considering abortion believe the statement above to be true.
+Some women facing an unplanned pregnancy believe the statement above to be true.
 But the reality is abortion isn’t easy, and it is far from painless.

 ©2014 American Adoptions - All Rights Reserved